-RC-8c Promotion of energy efficiency in transportation. ~~The City shall give strong consideration to energy conservation and the goals of this policy in all transportation and traffic management decisions.
-It is City policy to r~~Reduce the need for motor vehicle trips within the city and between the city and other destinations, and to reduce per-trip energy consumption; this policy applies to trips by residents, non-residents, and city staff.
-Such measures as bike and pedestrian paths, public transportation, shared parking ~~and traffic management~~, and encouraging use of alternative-fueled vehicles shall be used to make these reductions.
+RC-8c Promotion of energy efficiency in transportation.
+The City shall give strong consideration to energy conservation and the goals of this policy in all transportation and traffic management decisions.
+It is City policy to reduce the need for motor vehicle trips within the city and between the city and other destinations, and to reduce per-trip energy consumption; this policy applies to trips by residents, non-residents, and city staff.
+Such measures as bike and pedestrian paths, public transportation, parking and traffic management, and encouraging use of alternative-fueled vehicles shall be used to make these reductions.

 RC-8d Restoration for Greenhouse Gases Absorption.
-Foster and restore forests and other terrestrial ecosystems that offer significant carbon mitigation potential, consistent with the Humboldt County Climate Action Plan.
+Foster and restore forests and other terrestrial ecosystems that offer significant carbon mitigation potential.